eclipse-openj9/openj9-docs/docs/xxheapdumponoutofmemory.md

 # -XX:\[+|-\]HeapDumpOnOutOfMemory

-This HotSpot option is recognized by OpenJ9.
+This HotSpot option is recognized by Eclipse OpenJ9&trade;.
 You can use the option to to disable Java&trade;, heap, snap, and system dumps on out-of-memory conditions, which are enabled by default.

 ## Syntax